Macedonia (region): World War I

-After World War I Macedonian Campaign the status quo of Macedonia remained the same.
-The establishment of the 'Kingdom of Serbians, Croats and Slovenes' in 1918, which in 1929 was renamed 'Yugoslavia' (South Slavia) predicted no special regime for Skopje neither recognized any Macedonian national identity.
+After World War I, the status quo of Macedonia remained the same.
+The establishment of the 'Kingdom of Serbians, Croats and Slovenes' in 1918, which in 1929 was renamed 'Yugoslavia' (South Slavia), neither predicted no special regime for Skopje nor recognized any Macedonian national identity.
 In fact, the claims to Macedonian identity remained silent at a propaganda level because, eventually, North Macedonia had been a Serbian conquest.

 The situation in Serbian Macedonia changed after the Communist Revolution in Russia (1918–1919).
 According to Sfetas, Comintern was handling Macedonia as a matter of tactics, depending on the political circumstances.
 In the early 1920s it supported the position for a single and independent Macedonia in a Balkan Soviet Democracy.
 Actually, the Soviets desired a common front of the Bulgarian communist agriculturists and the Bulgarian-Macedonian societies to destabilize the Balkan Peninsula.
 The Internal Macedonian Revolutionary Organization (IMRO), under the protection of Comintern, promoted the idea of an independent Macedonia in a Federation of Balkan states, unifying all Macedonians.
 However, the possible participation of Bulgaria in a new war, on the Axis side, ended the Soviet support some years later.